 You can sign up for MyChart in 2 ways below:

 - In person: Obtain the MyChart consent form in-person at a clinic (or during home visit), sign and return the consent form and provide their email

 - Electronically via email: Provide the clinic your email at virtual appointment or in-person appointment, receive a copy of the MyChart PDF consent form via email to complete and return the signed completed form to the clinic via email

 After you provide your email and return a signed consent form.
 You will receive an email from MyChart with next steps to complete your registration.

 Only Fraser Health patients who are older than 19 years of age.

-Currently, patients from Renal Services and Community Respiratory Therapy clinics can register.
+Currently, patients from Renal Services, Community Respiratory Therapy and Cardiac Ambulatory Care clinics can register.

 How much does MyChart™ cost?